CONNECT WITH me ON INSTAGRAM

 It’s common to tip service workers and in service based businesses.
 The amount (percentage) you should tip will vary depending on the type of service you’ve received.

 In restaurants, a service charge of 10% is often added to the bill.
 If the service was exceptional, an additional tip of around 10% is customary.
-Yet if the service charge has been added you don’t need to tip.
+Yet, if the service charge has been added to your bill, you don’t need to tip.
 The service charge is the tip.
 Tipping more than the service charge is entirely voluntary.

-However, as a tourist, if the taxi driver was especially helpful with luggage or provided a touristic guide, it’s courteous to tip around 2,000 – 5,000 Colombian pesos.
+However, as a tourist, if the taxi driver was especially helpful with your luggage or provided a touristic guide, it’s a courtesy to tip around 2,000 – 5,000 Colombian pesos.

 Uber’s often charge 4-5 times what a taxi costs in Bogotá.
-If they’re charging me 4-5 times what a taxi costs, then as far as I’m concerned they have tipped themselves.
+If they’re charging me 4-5 times what a taxi costs, then as far as I’m concerned, they’ve tipped themselves.

 In hotels or spas, you’re not tipping a percentage of your bill.
 Instead you should be tipping individual staff who have helped you.
 And the customary tip is 2,000-5,000COP.
 Which is anywhere from 50c to $1 USD.